ship099/vulnado/README.md

-nm,nk,alfavsfsfdddnado - Intentionally Vulnerable Java Application
+  nbnvbnm,nk,alfavsfsfdddnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz